barneygf/pogodynka/README.md

 ### Output

-Output of the script is Excel .xlsx file.
+Output of the script are three Excel .xlsx files.